Dear Friends of the Tanztheater,

 The official podcast of the Tanztheater Wuppertal Pina Bausch.

-Due to the current COVID-19 restrictions Marc and Stephanie couldn’t meet in the studio.
+Due to the current COVID-19 restrictions Marc and Christopher couldn’t meet in the studio.

 As the new season starts, we are presenting the ensemble of the Tanztheater Wuppertal in a new way: as well as offering insights into the dancers’ artistic biographies for the very first time, we are also publishing snapshots of them performing in recent works as part of our new project FACES.
 Each image captures an instant, a mere fraction of a second, in the transformation process that a dancer goes through when he or she dances in a piece by Pina Bausch.
 The black-and-white photographs are not intended to be portraits, but rather the response of another artist – the photographer Jochen Viehoff – to the dancer’s body, face and movement in a moment of rapture.
 It is only on stage that such heightened moments of transformation and magic can take place.